 claire tizzard, allison jollimore, ben feltmate & dana rhyno. photo by alexandra moir.

-On Sunday Afternoon I attended closing day of St. Nicholas Anglican Church in Tantallon’s premier musical production of Stephen Schwartz’s Godspell, performed by a talented group of young actors called The Nickelodeons.
+Last September I attended closing day of St. Nicholas Anglican Church in Tantallon’s premier musical production of Stephen Schwartz’s Godspell, performed by a talented group of young actors called The Nicholoadians.
+This summer The Nicholoadians have toured this show around the province and they are in Halifax at All Saints Cathedral for two performances on August 28th and 29th at 7:30pm.
+Below is a review of the production I saw last year.

 This production of Godspell is the perfect example of why I believe it is so important to step out of the professional realm of theatre when the opportunity is presented to you because often the experiences you encounter in the community are exhilarating, inspiring and refreshing.
 I cannot overstate how wonderful it is to see so much joy, enthusiasm and commitment bursting out of the performers on stage; it is truly infectious, especially in a production like Godspell which is rooted so ardently in the ideas of play.